beelabhmc/pollen_id/README.md

     - This extracts the individual pollen grains from each pollen slide image and stores them in a new folder `pollen_grains`

 Now you are read to run the machine learning code.

+### Machine Learning Code
+This repository contains code for training and testing two different networks.
+A CNN that uses transfer learning with ResNet 50 for feature extraction, and a SNN (which also happens to use ResNet 50 for feature extraction).

+The CNN is stored in [simple_cnn_classifier.py](/simple_cnn_classifier.py) and the SNN is in [meta_learning.py](/meta_learning.py).
+While these are both python files, they contain cells similar to a jupyter notebook as described [here](https://code.visualstudio.com/docs/python/jupyter-support-py).
+They can be run as normal python files, but for the best developer experience they should be opened in VS Code with the python and jupyter extensions installed.
+Both files contain comments and documentation in the form of Markdown cells so they are not described here.

 ### Server Setup
 1. Copy the model.yml file into `server/api/models` and rename it to `edge_detection_model.yml`